BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/modelparameters.md

 biorates = BioRates(foodweb; x = rate) # custom metabolic demand
 ```

-## Producers growth
+## Producer growth

 Two models are available for producers growth:

-  - a logistic growth model, used by default and a
+  - a logistic growth model, used by default, and a
   - a nutrient intake model.

 In both models, the producer biomasses $B_p$ grow following the general equation: